30×30 Health Systems Initiative Commitment Makers

 • A 15-week program where a Community Health Champion is elected by the 30 poorest families in the community (families are identified by local pastors).

-• The Community Health Champion is then enrolled into the Flourish program.
+• The Community Health Champion is then enrolled in the Flourish program.

 • Flourish: